-Additionally, LMA Income Series, GP, LLC, wholly owned and controlled by LMA Series, LLC, formed a limited partnership, LMA Income Series, LP, and issued partnership interests to limited partners in a private placement offering.
+Additionally, LMA Income Series, GP, LLC, wholly owned and controlled by that LMA Series, LLC, formed a limited partnership, LMA Income Series, LP and issued partnership interests to limited partners in a private placement offering.
 The initial term of the offering is three years with the ability to extend for two additional one-year periods at the discretion of the general partner, LMA Income Series, GP, LLC.
 The limited partners will receive an annual dividend of 6.5% paid quarterly and 25% of returns in excess of a 6.5% internal rate of return capped at a 15% net internal rate of return.
 The general partner will receive 75% of returns in excess of a 6.5% internal rate of return to limited partners then 100% in excess of a 15% net internal rate of return.
-It was determined that LMA Series, LLC is the primary beneficiary of LMA Income Series, LP and thus has fully consolidated the limited partnership in its Consolidated Financial Statements for the years ended December 31, 2023 and December 31, 2022 and in the Company's Interim Financial Statements for the three months ended March 31, 2024.
+It was determined that LMA Series, LLC is the primary beneficiary of LMA Income Series, LP and thus has fully consolidated the limited partnership in its consolidated financial statements for the years ended December 31, 2023, and 2022.

-During the three months ended March 31, 2023, LMA Income Series II, GP, LLC, wholly owned and controlled by LMA Series, LLC, formed a limited partnership, LMA Income Series II, LP, and issued partnership interests to limited partners in a private placement offering.
+During the three months ended March 31, 2023, LMA Income Series II, GP, LLC, wholly owned and controlled by that LMA Series, LLC, formed a limited partnership, LMA Income Series II, LP and issued partnership interests to limited partners in a private placement offering.
 The initial term of the offering is three years with the ability to extend for two additional one-year periods at the discretion of the general partner, LMA Income Series II, GP, LLC.
 The limited partners will receive annual dividends equal to the Preferred Return Amounts as follows: Capital commitment less than \$500,000, 7.5%; between \$500,000 and \$1,000,000, 7.8%; over \$1,000,000, 8%.
 Thereafter, 100% of the excess to be paid to the general partner.
-It was determined that LMA Series, LLC is the primary beneficiary of LMA Income Series, LP and thus has fully consolidated the limited partnership in its Consolidated Financial Statements for the years ended December 31, 2023 and December 31, 2022 and in the Company's Interim Financial Statements for the three months ended March 31, 2024.
+It was determined that LMA Series, LLC is the primary beneficiary of LMA Income Series, LP and thus has fully consolidated the limited partnership in its consolidated financial statements for the year ended December 31, 2023.

 The private placement offerings proceeds for both LMA Income Series, LP and LMA Income Series II, LP will be used to acquire an actively managed large and diversified portfolio of financial assets.
 The Company elected to account for the secured borrowings at fair value under the collateralized financing entity guidance within ASC 810, Consolidations.
-As of March 31, 2024, the fair value of the LMA Income Series, LP secured borrowing is \$22,485,826; as of December 31, 2023, the fair value of the LMA Income Series, LP secured borrowing was
+As of December 31, 2023, the fair value of the LMA Income Series, LP secured borrowing was \$22,368,210.
+As of December 31, 2023, the fair value of the LMA Income Series II, LP secured borrowing was \$32,380,852.